Mirror Drill

 Purpose

-The purpose of this drill is to teach linebackers how keep inside leverage on a running back on any outside Run (toss,.pitch,outside zone option, etc.)
+The purpose of this Linebacker Mirror Drill is to teach linebackers how keep inside leverage on a running back on any outside Run (toss, pitch, outside zone, option, etc.)

 It emphasizes not over playing a running back in case of a cut back.